 Small Business Accounting Systems: A Brief Overview

-In the late 1990s, a company called Intuit revolutionized the world of small business accounting with an affordable, easy-to-use, PC-based software program called QuickBooks.
-The program was a huge hit with users from day one, and QuickBooks quickly began to dominate the small business accounting market.
+In the late 1990s, a company called Intuit revolutionized the world of small business accounting with an inexpensive, easy-to-use, desktop software program called QuickBooks.
+The program was a huge hit with customers from day one, and QuickBooks quickly began to dominate the market.

 Desktop Accounting Software